umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/index.md

 ## [Getting Started](Getting-Started/)

-Guides to how you can install Umbraco Deploy on your Umbraco projects and an example of how to set it up using a CI/CD build server.
+Learn what Umbraco Deploy is, how it works and how to get started using Umbraco Deploy.

 ## [Install Umbraco Deploy](Getting-Started/Installation/)

-Find details instructions on how to install Umbraco Deploy on your Umbraco project.
+Find instructions on how to install Umbraco Deploy on your Umbraco project and an example of how to set it up using a CI/CD build server.

 ## [Deployments](Deployments/)